m-weigand/ccd_tools/docs/doc/index.rst

     @profile
     def fit_one_spectrum(opts):

-Then run the dd_single command as usual, but pipe to a logfile:
+Then run the `dd_single.py` command as usual, but redirect the output to a
+logfile:

 ::